-Exercise is critical to support and to reverse the metabolic issues that exist with IR and some PPID horses.
+Exercise is critical to support and to reverse the metabolic issues that exist with EMS and some PPID horses.
 Caregivers learn how to assess the horse's capacity to work, what type of work is suited to the horse's physical condition and how often.
 Some horses may only start off at five minutes of hand walking per day, while others may be capable of competing, trail riding, and driving more quickly.

 What the ECIR Group has learned through documenting more than 1,000 case histories is freely shared amongst all members.
 With the advice and experience from thousands of members, Dr. Eleanor M. Kellon, VMD, and other equine professionals, the DDT + E protocol has helped save the lives of and paved the road of recovery for thousands of horses.